-Canon M3 versus Panasonic GX80
+Canon M3 vs Panasonic GX80

-The Canon EOS M3 and the Panasonic Lumix DMC-GX80 (labelled Panasonic GX85 in some countries) are two digital cameras that were officially introduced, respectively, in February 2015 and April 2016.
+The Canon EOS M3 and the Panasonic Lumix DMC-GX80 (labelled Panasonic GX85 in some countries) are two digital cameras that were announced, respectively, in February 2015 and April 2016.
 Both the M3 and the GX80 are mirrorless interchangeable lens cameras that are based on an APS-C (M3) and a Four Thirds (GX80) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Panasonic provides 15.8 MP.
+The Canon has a resolution of 24 megapixels, whereas the Panasonic provides 15.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX80 is notably larger (15 percent) than the Canon M3.
 Moreover, the GX80 is markedly heavier (16 percent) than the M3.
 In this context, it is worth noting that neither the M3 nor the GX80 are weather-sealed.